A. The types of diplomas and certificates specified in §§BD of this regulation shall be awarded to any student who meets the requirements for award.

 (3) Meet the graduation assessment requirements in the following ways:

-(a) Achieve a passing score on the Maryland High School Assessments for Algebra I and English 10, in the following way:
+(a) Achieve a passing score on the Maryland High School Assessments for Algebra I, science, government, and English 10;

 C. Exception To Passing Score Requirement.